 The Memphremagog Bill Koch Club is about kids having fun on skis!

-Bill Koch Skiing is on for Tuesday Jan 12, with programming for kids and adults over age 6.
+No Bill Koch Skiing for Tuesday Mar 2, with programming for kids and adults over age 6.
 Smaller kids welcome but need to have their own adults along to pick them up.

 WHAT is Bill Koch?: